 The photo on left is a pic of the original and I left some margin so you see that it was laid on the ground, as the original was about 20" x 30".

-About color: the original's color has faded away like an older print will, but this was before they invented "pigment inks", which are NOT ink, they are actually a type of fade-resistant liquid paint that will spray through an inkjet nozzle (the fancy word is "Giclee"" ... and that's all it means, look up it's definition) so that's why you should take the final file I deliver to a bigtime printer and ask if they are using smudge-proof archival inks or pigments, which anybody using a big Epson or Canon printer ARE.
+About color: the original's color has faded away like an older print will, but this was before they invented "pigment inks", which are NOT ink, they are actually a type of fade-resistant liquid paint that will spray through an inkjet nozzle (the fancy word is "Giclee"" ... and that's all it means, look up it's definition) so that's why you should take the final file I deliver to a big-time printer like Staples and ask if they are using smudge-proof archival inks or pigments, which anybody using a big Epson or Canon printer ARE.